olcf/hands-on-with-summit/challenges/Python_Conda_Basics/README.md

 $ conda create -p /ccsopen/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>/conda_envs/ascent/py3711-ascent python=3.7.11
 ```

+The directory structure is case sensitive, so be sure to insert "<YOUR_PROJECT_ID>" as lowercase.
 The "-p" flag specifies the desired path and name of your new virtual environment.
 Instead, one can solely use the `--name <your_env_name>` flag which will automatically use your $HOME directory.